tzuanwang/Spark-Projects/readme.md

 # Spark Docker Standalone Cluster

 ## Overview
-This project uses Docker Compose to manage a Spark cluster.
+This project uses Docker Compose to manage a Standalone Spark cluster.
 The `Makefile` provides several commands to build, run, and manage the cluster.

 ## Getting Started
 Before running any commands, please refer to the `Makefile` for available targets and their descriptions.